moefrumkin/raspi-os/README.md

 ```

 ### Registers
 ARM uses registers to control essential processor features such as error handling, memory virtualization, and exception levels.
 We will take a two-level approach to abstracting register accesses and stores.
 First, registers can be defined using the `registers!` macro which builds on the bitfield API to create a fluent inferface for reading and writing to registers while hiding the use of assembler.
 Secondly, register use should be encapsulated by the component that requires the register.
-The mmu api should handle mmu registers and the user space api should handle the user space registers without the client needing to interact with the register objects themselves.
+The MMU API should handle MMU registers and the user space api should handle the user space registers without the client needing to interact with the register objects themselves.

 The `registers!` macro allows registers to be defined as follows: